-Autism Has No Universal Approach to Care
+No Universal Approach to Care

-DMG and Autism
+DMG and bEHAVIORAL cHALLENGES

-Detoxification and Anti-Inflammatory Benefits
+Detoxification and Healthy Inflammation Benefits

-Dimethylglycine is an anti-inflammatory that helps isolate free radicals.
-On top of that, DMG is one of the principal building blocks for the production of glutathione.
-The liver produces glutathione as one of the body’s primary detoxifying agents and antioxidants.
-DMG also helps increase oxygenation and reduces levels of lactic acid.

-These are all factors that contribute to a variety of disorders and can cause aberrations in autistic children.
+Dimethylglycine supports a healthy inflammatory pathway that helps isolate free radicals.* On top of that, DMG is one of the principal building blocks for the production of glutathione.* The liver produces glutathione as one of the body’s primary detoxifying agents and antioxidants.* DMG also helps increase oxygenation and reduces levels of lactic acid.* These are all factors that contribute to a variety of challenges.

 Dimethylglycine is a biomedical intervention, but sometimes the body just isn’t producing enough of it.
-Under these circumstances, providing DMG as a supplement can help the patient reap the benefits and biomedical enhancements that adequate levels of this particular amino acid impart.
+Under these circumstances, providing DMG as a supplement can help the patient reap the benefits and biomedical enhancements that adequate levels of this particular amino acid impart.*